 Don’t hide your big vision from others.
 Share it loud and proud so everyone you come across hears it.
 It’ll attract amazing people and amazing opportunities that can change your life.

-As a real-world example, Adrian on our team has been an entrepreneur working for himself the last 7+ years and at one time said “I’ll never work for anyone ever again”.
+As a real-world example, Adrian on our team has been an entrepreneur working for himself for the last 7+ years and at one time said “I’ll never work for anyone ever again”.

 But now he focuses almost full-time on Carrot because he saw the vision I have for this company and felt that he needed to be a part of it.